 The XBR65Z9D is free of image retention.
 Looking at our test picture, no faint remnants of the burn-in scene can be seen.
 This is an excellent news for gamers who are thinking about getting this TV.

-The response time of many transitions is worse than most LCDs, resulting in visible blur following moving objects.
+The response time of the Z9D could be better, resulting in faint trails following moving objects.
 This is most visible for moving black content on a white background, or vice versa, due to the long 0-100% transition.
 It can be seen in the moving logo image above, as the trail continues past the left side of the image.

 Update 05/05/2017: It is likely that the long response time of the 65" model is different for the 75" model, and may not be an issue for most people.

-The Z9D uses PWM dimming to reduce the backlight.
-Due to the high flicker frequency, this isn't really noticeable and motion appears smooth.
-It is possible to reduce the flicker frequency to 60Hz using the 'MotionFlow' setting and increasing the 'Clearness' slider.
-This helps to clear up motion blur but produces visible flicker.
+It is possible to reduce the Z9D's flicker frequency to 60Hz by using the 'MotionFlow' setting and increasing the 'Clearness' slider.
+This helps to clear up motion blur, but produces visible flicker.

 The Z9D can display 24p movies playing from 24p sources like DVDs and Blu-rays without any judder.